csc301-2023-fall/project-24-ontario-parks-T/readme.md

 More Important:

-You much connect your `jsx` file in the App.js file, there is a lot of sample to guide you on how to connect.
+You must connect your `jsx` file in the App.js file, there is a lot of sample to guide you on how to connect.

 ## Backend